 Thousands of lives and billions of dollars have been lost in recent natural disasters such as the 2010 Haiti and 2015 Nepal earthquakes and the 2011 Tōhoku earthquake and tsunami.
+Not to mention the hurricanes that struck Texas, Florida, and Puerto Rico.
 Geohazards have shaped and reshaped the planet for millennia.
 Now climate change is adding to the threats, even as urban centers are expanding and more people are living in vulnerable locations.

-We seek to understand these Earth processes—what causes them, how to predict where and when they will happen—but we also seek to reduce the risks to human well-being, especially in increasingly populated and vulnerable cities worldwide.
-Our deep expertise in both subsurface-originating hazards and the surface changes brought about by shifts in climate and land use provides a unique vantage point from which to analyze a new breed of potential hazards and risks.
+We study Earth processes—what causes them and how to predict where and when they will happen—but we also seek to reduce the risks to human wellbeing, especially in increasingly populated and vulnerable cities worldwide.
+Our expertise in both subsurface-originating hazards and the surface changes brought about by shifts in climate and land use provides a unique vantage point from which to analyze a new breed of potential hazards and risks.

 Stanford experts comment on how climate change and infrastructure planning contribute to the severity of impacts from extreme weather events like Harvey.

 Jenny Suckale shows us how the behavior of a melting glacier in the Antarctic doesn’t act like a melting ice cube, and why that matters.